 - 1. Biofeedback. - 2.
 Medical and surgical treatment of snoring, except when provided as a part of treatment for documented obstructive sleep apnea. - 3.
 Rehabilitation services and Manipulative Treatment to improve general physical condition that are provided to reduce potential risk factors, where significant therapeutic improvement is not expected, including routine, long-term or maintenance/preventive treatment. - 4.
-Outpatient cognitive rehabilitation therapy except as Medically Necessary following traumatic brain Injury or stroke. - 5.
-Habilitative services or therapies for the purpose of general well-being or condition in the absence of a disabling condition. - 6.
-Speech therapy to treat stuttering, stammering, or other articulation disorders. - 7.
-Speech therapy, except when required for treatment of a speech impairment or speech dysfunction that results from Injury, stroke, cancer, Congenital Anomaly or Autism Spectrum Disorder as identified under Rehabilitation Services Outpatient Therapy and Manipulative Treatment in Section 5, Additional Coverage Details. - 8.
-Excision or elimination of hanging skin on any part of the body.
-Examples include plastic surgery procedures called abdominoplasty or abdominal panniculectomy and brachioplasty. - 9.
-Psychosurgery (lobotomy). - 10.
+Habilitative services or therapies for the purpose of general well-being or condition in the absence of a disabling condition. - 5.
+Speech therapy to treat stuttering, stammering, or other articulation disorders. - 6.
+Speech therapy, except when required for treatment of a speech impairment or speech dysfunction that results from Injury, stroke, cancer, Congenital Anomaly or Autism Spectrum Disorder as identified under Rehabilitation Services Outpatient Therapy and Manipulative Treatment in Section 5, Additional Coverage Details. - Excision or elimination of hanging skin on any part of the body.
+Examples include plastic surgery procedures called abdominoplasty or abdominal panniculectomy and brachioplasty. - 8.
+Psychosurgery (lobotomy). - 9.
 Stand-alone multi-disciplinary smoking cessation programs.
 These are programs that usually include health care providers specializing in smoking cessation and may include a psychologist, social worker or other licensed or certified professional.
-The programs usually include intensive psychological support, behavior modification techniques and medications to control cravings. - 11.
-Chelation therapy, except to treat heavy metal poisoning. - 12.
-Physiological modalities and procedures that result in similar or redundant therapeutic effects when performed on the same body region during the same visit or office encounter. - 13.
-The following treatments for obesity: - Non-surgical treatment of obesity, even if for morbid obesity.
+The programs usually include intensive psychological support, behavior modification techniques and medications to control cravings. - 10.
+Chelation therapy, except to treat heavy metal poisoning. - 11.
+Physiological modalities and procedures that result in similar or redundant therapeutic effects when performed on the same body region during the same visit or office encounter. - 12.
+The following treatments for obesity: - Non-surgical treatment of obesity, even if for morbid obesity. - Surgical treatment of obesity unless there is a diagnosis of morbid obesity as described under Obesity Surgery in Section 5, Additional Coverage Details.

-- Surgical treatment of obesity unless there is a diagnosis of morbid obesity as described under Obesity Surgery in Section 5, Additional Coverage Details. - 14.
-Obesity surgery that is not received at a participating facility. - 15.
-Medical and surgical treatment of excessive sweating (hyperhidrosis). - 16.
-The following services for the diagnosis and treatment of temporomandibular joint syndrome (TMJ): surface electromyography, Doppler analysis, vibration analysis, computerized mandibular scan or jaw tracking, craniosacral therapy, orthodontics, occlusal adjustment, and dental restorations except as described under TMJ in Section 5, Additional Coverage Details. - 17.
+- 13. Obesity surgery that is not received at a participating facility. - 14.
+Medical and surgical treatment of excessive sweating (hyperhidrosis). - 15.
+The following services for the diagnosis and treatment of temporomandibular joint syndrome (TMJ): surface electromyography, Doppler analysis, vibration analysis, computerized mandibular scan or jaw tracking, craniosacral therapy, orthodontics, occlusal adjustment, and dental restorations except as described under TMJ in Section 5, Additional Coverage Details. - 16.
 Breast reduction surgery that is determined to be a Cosmetic Procedure.